gi0ste/ist-devops/README.md

 1. Adding your Terraform Cloud for Business Tier Credentials
 2. Adding your Terraform Cloud Agent
-3. Define the templkate for the VMs
+3. Setting the tamplete for the creation of VMs
 4. Executing Terraform Code to deploy virtual servers

+This use case includes a Terraform Module that is being used to create a number of Vms based on a template.
+The Terraform module is in the server folder.

 ## Requirements